ComSouth Internet Acceptable Use Policy

 8.0 Bandwidth/Network Traffic and Other Limitations

 8.2 ComSouth does not apply network controls to slow down and degrade the experience of our high usage customers.
-If you exceed your data allotment, ComSouth will call you to discuss your options before you are billed for any data allotment overages.
+If ComSouth user exceeds their data allotment, ComSouth will notify the customer to discuss options.
 Many times these overages are caused by viruses, unsecured wireless routers or open-upload file sharing, that degrade the user experience.
-If ComSouth determines that the excess usage is being caused by any of these issues, we will notify the customer and provide you with an opportunity to fix these problems.
+If ComSouth determines that the excess usage is being caused by any of these issues, we will notify the customer and provide them with an opportunity to fix these problems.
 If the customer needs assistance with these problems, ComSouth’s Computer Services (The Glitch Guys) are available for hire.

-8.4 If ComSouth determines that the customer is using more data than the allotment of their data tier provides, ComSouth will contact the customer and offer a choice of moving up to a tier of service that will accommodate your usage, or you can choose to be billed $10 for every 50 Gigabytes of usage over your allotment.
+8.4 If ComSouth determines that the customer is using more data than the allotment of their data tier provides, ComSouth will notify the customer and offer a choice of moving up to a tier of service that will accommodate their usage, or they can choose to be billed $10 for every 50 Gigabytes of usage over their allotment.
 For customers who may need even larger quantities of data than this schedule allows, ComSouth will be glad to customize a plan.